Installing Home Assistant on Hyper-V

 Now you can connect to Home Assistant because it is available on the network (that is connected to the same adapter you chose for “External Switch”).
 It should be visible on the netowrk as ‘homeassistant’:

-You can now access the machine using the IP address, plus the Home Assistant port “8123” (e.g. http://the_ip_address:8123
+You can now access the machine using the IP address, plus the Home Assistant port “8123” (e.g. https://the_ip_address:8123) to start the onboarding experience.

 I did this and it worked great.
 However I am trying to setup certbot for SSL access which needs SSH.
 How do I get SSH access in my Hyper-V environment?